zhxl0903/Apple-Segmentation-FCN/README.md

 ## Training
 To train a FCN model on the MinneApple dataset, download the dataset first from [here](https://conservancy.umn.edu/handle/11299/206575).
-* Now you can train a FCN-ResNet50 or FCN-ResNet101 network with the commands below.
+* Now, you can train a FCN-ResNet50 or FCN-ResNet101 network with the following commands.
 ```
 # Train FCN-ResNet50
 python train_fcn.py --data_path /path/to/MinneApple/dataset --model fcn_resnet50 --epochs 64 --output-dir /path/to/checkpoint/directory